giannisvassiliou/KGFaq/README.md

 <br>
 <UL>

-<Li> <b> main.py </b>: reads the sparql queries in Results.xlsx and their responds in response_folder (contains json style replies of the SPARQL queries from Endpoint-done by Parser)
+<Li> <b> main.py </b>: reads the SPARQL queries in Results.xlsx and their responds in response_folder (contains json style replies of the SPARQL queries from Endpoint-done by Parser)
            and via the OPENAI API, translates the queries/responses to plain English questions/answers pairs </Li>
    INPUTS:
    <UL>